Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Orthodontists advise braces to treat various disorders, including crowded and crooked teeth, misaligned jaws, and biting abnormalities.
 The advantages go beyond aesthetics, such as improved speaking, better oral hygiene, and more comfortable eating.

-Conventional Metal Bracelets
+Conventional Metal Braces

 Metal braces are known for being practical and affordable.
-Metal brackets are fixed to the teeth, and wires pass through them to guide teeth into their correct positions.
+Metal brackets are fixed to the teeth, and wires pass through them to guide the teeth into their correct positions.
 The wire is made of metal alloys designed to be comfortable and strong enough to straighten teeth.

 Ceramic braces: These brackets are made from ceramic and provide a near-seamless look, blending with your teeth.